SkAravindh/Shape_Analysis/README.md

-# 3D ShapeAnalysis Algorithms Repository
+# 3D Shape Analysis Algorithms Repository

 A modular **C++ framework for 3D shape analysis and correspondence** based on the Functional Maps framework.